 I’ll be honest, I’ve always thought of shipwrecks as horrific accidents where lives are lost and cargo destroyed.
 While this might be true for most shipwrecks, it certainly isn’t how the Wreck of the Peter Iredale came to be.
-While I love visiting the shipwreck, I don’t think we’ll be seeing any movies about her fate.
+I love visiting the Peter Iredale, but I don’t think we’ll be seeing any movies about her fate.

 The Peter Iredale was a four-masted steel ship built in England in 1890.
 On September 26, 1906, she set sail from Salina Cruz, Mexico to Portland, Oregon where she was to pick up wheat for England.
 The ship encountered heavy fog during her journey but in the early morning of October 25, she safely reached the mouth of the Columbia River.